 Council's heritage register database is the best way to search for the location and details of heritage buildings and places of significance in Brisbane.

 All levels of government in Australia maintain registers of heritage places.
-The Australian Heritage Directory includes the Australian Heritage Places Inventory, which can be used to search for places listed in state, territory and federal government heritage registers.
+The Australian Heritage Directory includes the Australian Heritage Places Inventory.
+This can be used to search for places listed in state, territory and federal government heritage registers.

 Various non-government organisations also maintain lists of heritage places, including the National Trust in each state.

-Brisbane's Heritage Register, the Local Heritage Register and the Queensland Heritage Register are the only registers that have legal provisions for protecting heritage-listed properties in Brisbane.
+The only registers that have legal provisions for protecting heritage-listed properties in Brisbane are:

 You can download the: